 Within the remainder of the simplex, ${\cal S}_4$ (blue), $\mathrm{Pr} \{\boldsymbol{n}_{t_\mathrm{lock}} \in \textrm{AllD-b} \ | \ \boldsymbol{n}_{t_\mathrm{asy}} = \boldsymbol{s}\}$ can be very heterogeneous, however, as discussed in the main text, this contributes very little to the outcome statistics for small values of $N_0$.
 We chose $\boldsymbol{s}_4=\textrm{MS-fp}$ to represented this area (blue dot in Fig.~\ref{fig:areas-prob}\textbf{b}).

 Fig.~\ref{fig:areas-prob}\textbf{a} was obtained with $b-d=0.05$ and $\log_{10}\mu=-6.5$.
 Different values of these parameters produce different values of $\mathrm{Pr} \{\boldsymbol{n}_{t_\mathrm{lock}} \in \textrm{AllD-b} \ | \ \boldsymbol{n}_{t_\mathrm{asy}} = \boldsymbol{s}\}$, however, the four areas can always be identified.
-This decomposition is validated by the successful reconstruction (see Figs.~5-6 in the main text as well as Figs~\ref{fig:cond-prop-centre}-\ref{fig:dec-fix-N0-low-mu}) of the all statistics of the evolutionary outcomes obtained via full simulations (Fig.~2 in the main text).
-The conditional probability decomposition is always very accurate except for the case of low mutation rate (e.g., $\log_{10}\mu<-6$), growth rates around $b-d \approx 0.05$ and large initial populations (e.g., $N_0>200$), for which it begins to produce less accurate results (Fig.~6 panel \textbf{o} in the main text).
+This decomposition is validated by the successful reconstruction (see Figs.~\ref{fig:5} \&~\ref{fig:6} as well as Figs~\ref{fig:cond-prop-centre}-\ref{fig:dec-fix-N0-low-mu}) of the all statistics of the evolutionary outcomes obtained via full simulations (Fig.~\ref{fig:2}).
+The conditional probability decomposition is always very accurate except for the case of low mutation rate (e.g., $\log_{10}\mu<-6$), growth rates around $b-d \approx 0.05$ and large initial populations (e.g., $N_0>200$), for which it begins to produce less accurate results (Fig.~\ref{fig:6} panel \textbf{o}).

-\section{Statistics of the stochastically-induced regime in detail}
+\subsection{Statistics of the stochastically-induced regime in detail}